bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/02 Ansible/03 playbook.md

 ## <font color='red'>Ansible-Centos7</font>
-Ansible playbook to configure prerequisites for Kubespray on CentOS7
+Ansible playbook configures the Nodes for Kubespray 2.14

 Prerequisites for the CentOS7 machines:
 * SSH access using password with a user who has root permissions